Philip Gressman: Early life and education

-Gressman grew up in Ava, Missouri, where he graduated from Ava High School in 1997.
-He double majored in Mathematics and Physics in Arts and Sciences at Washington University in St. Louis in 2001.
-His undergraduate advisors were Guido Weiss and Edward N. Wilson.
-Gressman completed his Ph.D. in mathematics at Princeton University in 2005 under the guidance of Elias Stein.
-He was J. W. Gibbs Assistant Professor at Yale University before earning his permanent position at the University of Pennsylvania.
+Gressman grew up in Ava, Missouri, and graduated from Ava High School in 1997.
+He received a Bachelor of Arts degree from Washington University in St. Louis in 2001, where he double majored in mathematics and physics, and was advised by Guido Weiss and Edward N. Wilson.
+He completed a PhD in mathematics at Princeton University in 2005 under the supervision of Elias Stein; his dissertation was titled Lp-Lq estimates for radon-like operators.